 Policy For Accessibility For Persons With Disabilities

-The General Assembly and its agencies have analyzed their services to the general public in conjunction with the requirements of the Americans With Disabilities Act and will provide the following:
+The General Assembly and its agencies have analyzed their services to the general public in conjunction with the requirements of the Americans With Disabilities Act (ADA) and will provide the following:

 A. Printed Materials

 Each of the agencies of the General Assembly will assign an individual staff member within the agency, upon request, to read printed materials aloud.
-(A list of printed materials of the General Assembly is attached.)

 Upon request, printed materials of the General Assembly will be provided as soon as reasonably possible in one or more of the following formats: